Supervisor V. Manuel Perez

 After serving three terms in the State Assembly, Manuel continued his public service with election to the Coachella City Council.
 Prior to his appointment to county supervisor, he was Chief Government and Public Affairs Officer for Borrego Health, a federally qualified health center serving the under-served in San Diego, Riverside and San Bernardino Counties.

-Manuel resides in his native city of Coachella with Gladis, his wife of 21 years.
-They have two sons, Ruben, who graduated from UC Davis and Alejandro, who attends UC Santa Barbara.
+Manuel resides in his native city of Coachella with Gladis, his wife of 23 years.
+They have two sons, Ruben, who graduated from UC Davis and Alejandro, from UC Santa Barbara.